 - AKOSH will increase employer awareness of and interest in voluntary compliance programs by discussing the programs with all employers during interventions and settlement meetings.
 The programs will be actively promoted to employers whose safety and health profile indicates that they might be candidates for even higher quality workplace recognition. - AKOSH consultation and training activities will gain increased visibility through more integration with other AKOSH strategies.
-For example, the Agency's VPP program will be used to provide models of excellence in the hazardous industries and processes targeted for enforcement and will actively compile and share this learning with other companies. - AKOSH will mobilize employers participating in voluntary compliance programs to provide technical assistance to candidate employers.
-AKOSH also intends to utilize these employers to promote the benefits of comprehensive safety and health programs to other employers.

-- AKOSH outreach and training will include an element to promote the development and improvement of safety and health programs and worker involvement in safety and health.
-In addition, specific courses will focus on the importance of formal safety and health management programs, the major components of the programs and methods to assess program effectiveness.
-These will also identify worker participation approaches that are successful in reducing accidents, injuries and illnesses. - AKOSH will promote current VPP participants through press releases, newspaper notices, and interventions such as meetings and presentations. - SHARP participants may consist of private and/or public sector employers.
-This section will review current clients who have been successful in establishing proactive safety and health programs and attempt to recruit some of those employers into the SHARP program. - AKOSH will develop and make available to private and public sector employers/employees safety and health training classes targeted to the main causes of illnesses, injuries, and fatalities in the workplace.
+For example, AKOSH's VPP program will be used to provide models of excellence in hazardous industries and processes targeted for enforcement and AKOSH will actively compile and share successes and best practices. - AKOSH will mobilize employers participating in voluntary compliance programs to provide technical assistance to candidate employers.
+AKOSH also intends to utilize these employers to promote the benefits of comprehensive safety and health programs. - AKOSH outreach and training activities will promote the development and improvement of safety and health programs and worker involvement in safety and health.
+In addition, specific courses will focus on the importance of formal safety and health management systems, the major components of the systems and methods to assess system effectiveness.
+These will also identify worker participation approaches that are successful in reducing accidents, injuries and illnesses. - AKOSH will promote current VPP participants through press releases, newspaper notices, and interventions such as meetings and presentations. - AKOSH will develop and make available to private and public sector employers/employees safety and health training classes and materials targeted to the main causes of illnesses, injuries, and fatalities in the workplace.

-Strategic Goal 3:
+AKOSH 5 year Strategic Goals 3: